-Certain pronouncements were issued by the IASB but are not yet effective as at April 30, 2024.
-The Company intends to adopt these standards when they become effective but does not expect these amendments to have a material effect on its financial statements.
+Certain other pronouncements were issued by the IASB but are not yet effective as at April 30, 2025.
+The Company intends to adopt these standards when they become effective but does not expect these amendments to have a significant effect on its financial statements.